Azure-Samples/openai-end-to-end-baseline/README.md

    - Choose the compute instance created by the Bicep
    - Accept the other defaults and click 'Create'

-1. Test the flow
+### 3. Test the Prompt flow from Azure Machine Learning workspace

-   - Wait for the runtime to be created
+1. :clock8: Wait for the runtime to be created.
+This may take about five minutes.

+   *Do not advance until the serverless compute is running.*

-   - Select the runtime in the UI
+1. Select the runtime in the UI

-   - Click on 'Chat' on the UI
+1. Click the enabled **Chat** button on the UI.

-   - Enter a question
-   - The response should echo your question with 'Echo' appended
+1. Enter a question that would require grounding data through recent Wikipedia content, such as a notable current event.

+1. A grounded response to your question should appear on the UI.

-### Deploy to Azure Machine Learning managed online endpoint
+### 4. Deploy the Prompt flow to an Azure Machine Learning managed online endpoint

-1. Create a deployment in the UI
+Here you'll take your tested flow and deploy it to a managed online endpoint.

-   - Click on 'Deploy' in the UI
+1. Click on 'Deploy' in the UI

-   - Choose 'Existing' Endpoint and select the one called _ept-<basename>_
+1. Choose 'Existing' Endpoint and select the one called _ept-<basename>_.

-   - Name the deployment ept-<basename>. **Make sure you name the deployment ept-<basename>.
+1. Name the deployment ept-<basename>. **Make sure you name the deployment ept-<basename>.
 An App Service environment variable is set, assuming that naming convention**

-   - Choose a small Virtual Machine size for testing and set the number of instances.
+1. Choose a small Virtual Machine size for testing and set the number of instances.

-   - Press 'Review + Create'
+1. Press 'Review + Create'

-   - Press 'Create'
+1. Press 'Create'

-### Publish the Chat front-end web app
+### 5. Publish the chat front-end web app

 The baseline architecture uses [run from zip file in App Service](https://learn.microsoft.com/azure/app-service/deploy-run-package).
 This approach has many benefits, including eliminating file lock conflicts when deploying.